-- implementation of blood safety strategies, including - screening of all donated blood and blood components used for transfusion, can prevent transmission of HBV.
-Worldwide, - All blood donors should be screened for HBV infection, - and those positive for HBsAg should be rejected. - ❖ Voluntary blood donation should be encouraged because purchased blood has shown a higher risk of post-transfusion hepatitis . - Safe injection practices, - Unsafe injections decreased from 39% in 2000 to 5% in 2010 - Furthermore, safer sex practices, including minimizing the number of partners and using barrier protective measures - Health personnel should be alerted to the importance of adequate sterilization of all instruments and to the practice of simple hygienic measures. - ❖ HB Carriers should be told not to share razors or tooth brushes and use barrier methods of contraception; they should not donate blood 28
+- \ screening of all donated blood and blood components, - And those positive for HBsAg should be rejected. - Voluntary blood donation should be encouraged because purchased blood has shown a higher risk of post-transfusion hepatitis. - Safe injection practices, - Furthermore, safer sex practices, including minimizing the number of partners and using barrier protective measures - Health personnel should be alerted to the importance of adequate sterilization of all instruments and to the practice of simple hygienic measures. - HB Carriers should be told not to share razors or tooth brushes and use barrier methods of contraception; they should not donate blood